coderarjob/signal.echo/README.md

-## Demo board for oscilloscope testing
+## ScopeTester | Demo board for oscilloscope testing

 This is a hardware project based on Atmega8A microcontroller.
 This project came about from a personal need for a demo board to test my new oscilloscope.
 I plan to create a complete PCB